tarsqi/ttk/code/testing/scripts/regression/evita/00-readme.txt

 for resolving the normalized value of some time expressions.
 Just rerun the setup-evita-tests.sh scripts again to recreate the baseline.

+Update: the former is not true for evita-test.sh anymore since we do not use diff to compare results anymore, however, when GUTime or BTime is going to be tested this way the issue will return.

 TODO: